alivanz/go-astilectron-bundler/README.md

 - `BuiltAt`: filled with the date the build has been done at

 # Subcommands
-## Only bind data: bd
+## Only bind data: bindata

 Use this subcommand if you want to skip most of the bundling process and only bind data/generate the `bind.go` file (useful when you want to test your app running `go run *.go`):

+    $ astilectron-bundler bindata -v -c <path to your configuration file>

+## Only Bind data (debug): bindebug

+Used when dont want actually bind data, just behave like bind data.
+You can modify without re-bind.

-    $ astilectron-bundler bd -v -c <path to your configuration file>
+    $ astilectron-bundler bindebug -v -c <path to your configuration file>

-## Clear the cache: cc
+## Clear the cache: clear

 The **bundler** stores downloaded files in a cache to avoid downloading them over and over again.
 That cache may be corrupted.
 In that case, use this subcommand to clear the cache:

-    $ astilectron-bundler cc -v
+    $ astilectron-bundler clean -v